tobywinter/CV/README.md

 ---

-I'm a Musician turned Software Engineer, gone from writing Radio X's Hot Track of the Week, to composing code.
-As a creative, continuous learning and making things is what fires me up.
-I am looking for work as a Full Stack Senior Software Engineer in an agile team, with a creative, social environment, making cool things that make people's lives better.

-In my role at Cazoo, I have significantly enhanced my leadership and project management capabilities, consistently leading key projects and facilitating cross-functional team collaboration.
-My experience as a Tech Lead has deepened my expertise in software architecture and discovery, enabling me to re-architect systems for innovative product offerings.
-Additionally, I have honed my skills in stakeholder management and communication, effectively aligning commercial and third-party stakeholders to achieve project goals.
-These experiences have equipped me with a robust understanding of project dynamics and the ability to drive successful outcomes in a fast-paced, agile environment.
+With seven years of experience as a software engineer, I combine a creative background in music with a strong technical skillset.
+My transition from music to tech has equipped me with unique problem-solving skills and a passion for innovation.
+In my role at Cazoo, I lead key projects, enhance software architecture, and drive cross-functional team collaboration to deliver impactful results.
+I am seeking a Senior Full Stack Software Engineer role in a dynamic, agile team where I can contribute to creating bold solutions that improve lives.

 ---

-**Tech Skills:**
+### Tech Skills:

 - **Front-End:** React, JavaScript, Typescript, CSS
-- **Back-End:** Node.js, Python, Ruby, Express, PostgreSQL
+- **Back-End:** Node.js, Python, Ruby, Express, PostgreSQL, Terraform,
 - **DevOps:** AWS Technologies e.g. Lambda, DynamoDB, S3, EventBridge, Cloudwatch, API Gateway, Stepfunctions, Serverless, Micro-Frontends, Github Actions, Circle CI
 - **Other:** Apollo/GraphQL, Datadog, Kibana, Postman, Miro, Notion, Jira